DFHack/dfhack/docs/dev/building/Dependencies.rst

 * build system (e.g. gcc & ninja, or Visual Studio)

 ..
-    maybe the below should be talked about next to the bullets
+    maybe the below should be talked about next to the bullet point??

 **SDL** is used as an injection point which you can see more about in DFHack's `architectural <architectural-diagrams>` documentation & diagrams.